VermontVT-Licensed Physicians

 1. 1

 A short health questionnaire about your medical history, current medications, and weight loss goals.
-We screen for the contraindications that matter, thyroid history, pancreatitis, gallbladder issues.
+We screen for the contraindications that matter, including thyroid history, pancreatitis, and gallbladder issues.
+No charge to start the questionnaire; a $20 medical consultation fee applies only if a licensed physician reviews and approves treatment.

 2. 2